 What Will a Conviction Mean?

 First of all, my primary goal in representing someone on a first time DWI is to avoid a conviction.
 A conviction occurs when a person pleas guilty or goes to jury trial and loses.
 There are many reasons for this.
 A DWI conviction is something that can never come off of your record, and it does not matter how much time has passed.
 Many charges allow for expunction or non-disclosure after a certain time has passed, but not for DWI.
 This is an unfortunate reality.
 Furthermore, once you get one DWI, the next one will be a second DWI.
 Hopefully it never comes to that and it will not for the vast majority of people.
 However, that is also a reality.
 Even though it’s a first time offense, the penalties for a first DWI can be serious.
 DWI is either a Class B or a Class A misdemeanor.
-A Class B misdemeanor means that the range of punishment is between 72 hours and 180 days in jail.
+A Class B misdemeanor means that the range of punishment is between 72 hours and 180 days in a county jail facility.
 If you are facing a Class A misdemeanor, that means that the range of punishment is up to one year.
 Keep in mind these are the maximum times.

 What About Jail Time?